In the News

 100% online course

 This course offers a comprehensive introduction to quantum computing, starting from the basics and progressing to advanced algorithm design and implementation.
 No prior knowledge of quantum computing or quantum physics is required, though familiarity with matrix-vector multiplication is expected.
 The course will guide you through the mathematics of quantum computing, the creation of quantum gates and circuits, and the implementation of the Quantum Approximate Optimization Algorithm (QAOA) on IBM's quantum computers.
-With a focus on practical applications, this asynchronous course is suitable for beginners and experienced programmers alike.
-It is an course taught on Canvas, Asynchronous.
 Cost $24.00.
 A certificate is earned and awarded.
+Learn More

 _____________________________________________